 Request: Based upon the revised definition of a covered individual for the purposes of receiving instate tuition, we are asking for an update on your educational institution's current compliance status with this amendment.

 Educational Institution Name: Alabama A&M University

-Print Name: Andrew Hugine, Jr.
+Print Name: Andrew Hugine, , Jr.

-Signature of Administrator:
+Bushen Dugme Ja

-Date: 06/22/2021
+Date: 06/22/200

 Financial Aid Policies and Procedures